Create PlantUML diagrams directly in Miro

 How it works (step-by-step)

-5. Collaborate & present: add comments, @mention teammates, group with frames, and export board slices to PNG/PDF for reviews if needed.
+5. Collaborate & present: Add comments, @mention teammates, group with frames, and export board slices to PNG/PDF for reviews if necessary.

-Tip: For quick text‑only visuals during a workshop, start with a lightweight sequence diagram.
-You can refactor to class/component views afterwards using the same entities and relationships.
+Tip: For quick text-only visuals during a workshop, start with a lightweight sequence diagram.
+You can refactor to class/component views later using the same entities and relationships.

 Practical examples (copy-ready)